pradeepms/TPS/README.md

 ###(Type Print and Share)
 ##Description:
-As the name suggest, it takes input from the user and generates image (photo) of it.
+As the name suggest, it takes input from the user and generates image (photo) from EditText.
-It also helps to share that image with other app such as Facebook, Gmail, and Messaging etc...
+It also helps user to share that image with other app such as Facebook, Gmail, and Messaging... etc and also save it to SD card for future use.

 ## Screen Shots
 ![Alt text](http://pradeepms.do.am/GitHub-Images/TPS-Main-UI-1.png "Main UI")